rust-lang/book/src/ch03-02-data-types.md

 Another way to bind a name to a collection of multiple values is with an *array*.
 Unlike a tuple, every element of an array must have the same type.
-Arrays in Rust are different than arrays in some other languages because arrays in Rust have a fixed length at compile time -- they cannot grow or shrink in size.
+Arrays in Rust are different than arrays in some other languages because arrays in Rust have a fixed length: once declared, they cannot grow or shrink in size.

 In Rust, the values going into an array are written as a comma separated list inside square brackets: